-Developing XML Web Services
+CIS 120 1.5 Units Developing XML Web Services

-Prerequisite(s): CIS 072.
-Course Advisory: SCC minimum English and Math Standards and CIS 001.
+Prerequisite: CIS 072.
+Course Advisory: SCC minimum English and Math standards and CIS 001.
 This course introduces the fundamental Web services architecture and its core technologies, including XML, XML Schema, SOAP, WSDL, and UDDI with the focus on writing, testing, and debugging a Web service such as a credit card validation Web service.
 Three hours lecture, one hour lab weekly by arrangement (8 week course).

-PHP Programming with MySQL
+CIS 121 3 Units PHP Programming with MySQL

-Course Advisory: SCC minimum English and Math Standards CIS 061; CIS 001.
+Course Advisory: SCC minimum English and Math standards CIS 061; CIS 001.
 This course teaches Web development with PHP and MySQL.
 It presents the basics of PHP and MySQL along with advanced topics including object-oriented programming and how to build Web sites that incorporate authentication and security.
-Upon completion of this course, students should be able to use PHP and MySQL to build professional quality, databasedriven Web sites.
+Upon completion of this course, students should be able to use PHP and MySQL to build professional quality, database-driven Web sites.
 Additionally, students will become proficient with the administration and maintenance of a MySQL database.
 Three hours lecture, one hour lab weekly by arrangement.